arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 	//   2.
 Are not already in the peer node's update list.
 	//   3.
 Have a higher version than the peer node's update.
 	Updates UpdatePropagationList
-	// Feedback is a list of Feedback for the updates a node already has (versions must be identical).
+	// Feedback is a list of Feedback for the updates a node already has
+	// (versions must be identical).
 	Feedback []Feedback
 }
 ```

 #### Step C - Initiator Processes Update

-After receiving an ack message, the initiator node processes the updates in the same manner as step B. Then it processes
+After receiving an ack message, the initiator [merges ](#merging-updates) the updates into its own state.
+Then, for
-each feedback entry in the following manner:
+each feedback entry, it flips a coin with an `R` probability of returning true.
+If the coin is true,

-1. Sets the state of the update with the matching key to StateRemoved based on a recovery probability `R`
+sets the state of the update with the matching key to `StateRemoved`.
-   and persists the change to KV.

 End of gossip.

+### Merging Updates

+Whenever a node receives an `UpdatePropagationList` from another node, it must merge the updates into its own state.
+This process is relevant to steps B and C of the layer 2 gossip algorithm.
+An update from the remote list is appended
+to internal state if it meets the following requirements:

+1. It isn't already in internal state.
+2. The version in internal state is lower than its version.

 ### Life of a Get

 Aspen does not support remote get requests.
-If a key cannot be found in underlying KV, returns a ErrNotFound error.
+If a key cannot be found in underlying KV, returns a `ErrNotFound`.
 This
 decision was made for two reasons:

 1. We maintain a consistent view of storage even when other cluster members cannot be reached.